takaya-imai/lnwallet-site/setting-up-bitcoin-wallet.md

 Now let's imagine you've decided to spend 0.1 BTC, here's how a balance will be looking:

-1. While 0.1 BTC outgoing transaction is unconfirmed: `0 BTC + 0.9`
+1. While the 0.1 BTC outgoing transaction is unconfirmed: `0 BTC + 0.9`
-2. Once 0.1 BTC outgoing transaction gets a confirmation: `0.9 BTC`
+2. Once the 0.1 BTC outgoing transaction gets a confirmation: `0.9 BTC`

 Consider a real-world example in order to understand this: you buy a snack costing $1 but you only have a single $10 bill.
 At the start you have $10 viewed from every possible angle.
 After you order the snack you hand over your $10 bill.
 From the perspective of your wallet you have zero dollars now, but you know in a few seconds the shopkeeper will give you back $9 in change.